Thiruvilaiyadal Puranam: 1. The removal of Indra's crime

 Indra, the king of the devas and Svarga (heaven), was engaged in spending time with apsaras (divine female celestials) in his abode, when his guru (spiritual preceptor) Brihaspati came to see him.
 Indra did not pay proper attention to the guru, causing Brihaspati to depart in anger with a curse.
 Indra thus lost all his prosperity and the sympathy of his guru.
 Having no longer his former preceptor, Indra took a three-headed asura (similar to Trisiras) for his preceptor, but inducing him to make a sacrifice (yajna), he learned bitterly that the new guru purposed to destroy the gods and favour his clan.
-Therefore, Indra killed him whereby he incurred the sin of Brahma-hattya (crime of killing a Brahmin).
+Therefore, Indra killed him whereby he incurred the sin of brahmahatya (crime of killing a Brahmin).
 The father (Tvashtr) of the deceased asura took revenge by making a yajna, from which Vritra sprang out and was ordered to kill Indra immediately.
 Indra came face-to-face with the asura, but finding that he could not kill him, hid himself in a lotus flower.
 He then went to Brahma and enquired why he could not kill the asura, whereby he was told that his weapon was not strong enough to kill the demon and was directed to a place where an old Brahmin named Tatichi had long been performing penance, and was advised to take his shoulder-bone, which would suffice for the object in view; since it was moulded of a good number of powerful weapons that were entrusted to him.
-The old Brahmin gladly gave up his life and Indra, taking his shoulder-bone by its aid killed the asura, hereby the Brahmahatti was doubled; and in consequence of its burden, Indra again concealed himself in a lotus flower.
+The old Brahmin gladly gave up his life and Indra, taking his shoulder-bone by its aid killed the asura, hereby the brahmahatya was doubled; and in consequence of its burden, Indra again concealed himself in a lotus flower.
 The devas were thus left without a king, and Nahusha, an earthly monarch, who in order to arrive at the dignity had performed a hundred yajnas, became entitled to take the place of Indra.
 Accordingly, he sent word to Indrani, the consort of the Indra, that he was coming, directing her to prepare to receive him.
 On this message being communicated, she went in consternation to the guru, Brihaspati, to ask his advice, who directed her to sanction the coming of Nahusha in the palanquin of Indra, according to custom borne by the seen rishis.
 While Nahusha was thus going, owing to his hurry, he exclaimed to the rishis, "Sarpa sarpa", which means "quickly quickly".
 The rishis being displeased, put down the palanquin, and pronounced on him a curse "that he should become a serpent" (as "Sarpa" also means snake); in which shape he fell down again back to the earth.
 A council was held with Brihaspati, Agastiyar, and other sages, where they concluded in their meeting that Indra, in order to the removal of his sin, should go down to the earth to visit the sacred places and bathe in the holy rivers.
 Indra thus followed but found no relief until he came to a certain forest of lili (Kadamba) trees, where he suddenly he found his burden removed.
 Being surprised at this, he commanded a search to be made around, where a lingam (the emblem of Shiva) was found under a lili tree, to which he made puja (worship) to it.
 The forest's plants had no flowers with which to make garlands; but on search for them Indra saw a tank with lotus flowers of which he made garlands.
-By the use of its flowers, the tank obtained the name Pottamarai (the Golden lotus).
+By the use of its flowers, the tank obtained the name Pottamarai (the golden lotus).